Emirates, Turkish Airlines say laptop ban lifted on U.S. flights

-DUBAI/ISTANBUL The United States has lifted the in-cabin ban on laptops and other large electronic devices on U.S.-bound flights from Dubai and Istanbul, Emirates and Turkish Airlines said on Wednesday.
+DUBAI/ISTANBUL (Reuters) - The United States has lifted the in-cabin ban on laptops and other large electronic devices on U.S.-bound flights from Dubai and Istanbul, Emirates and Turkish Airlines said on Wednesday.

 The announcements come three days after the ban was lifted on Etihad Airways' flights to the United States from Abu Dhabi International Airport.